 The Journey to a Unified Civic Engagement Platform

-I’m excited today to reveal to our customers our multiyear journey toward integrating our products in an even more seamless and efficient way towards a unified Civic Engagement Platform.
+I’m excited today to reveal to our customers our highly strategic journey toward integrating our products in an even more seamless and efficient way towards a unified Civic Engagement Platform.

 Of course, our products were already designed to play nice with one another and with other solutions in your toolkit, but over the past six months, Granicus has begun a series of major investments to provide deeper unity among the product set.